-- Cost (required argument) – It is the initial cost of the asset.
+Cost (required argument) – This is the initial cost of the asset.

-- Salvage (required argument) – It is the value of the asset at the end of the depreciation.
+Salvage (required argument) – The value of the asset at the end of the depreciation.

-- Life (required argument) – It is the useful life of the asset or the number of periods for which we will be depreciating the asset.
+Life (required argument) – This is the useful life of the asset or the number of periods for which we will be depreciating the asset.

-- Period (required argument) – It is the period for which we wish to calculate the depreciation for.
+Period (required argument) – The period for which we wish to calculate the depreciation for.

-- Month (optional argument) – It specifies how many months of the year are used in the calculation of the first period of depreciation.
+Month (optional argument) – Specifies how many months of the year are used in the calculation of the first period of depreciation.
 If omitted, the function will take the default value of 12.

 How to use the DB Function in Excel?